snakemake/snakeface/docs/getting_started/notebook.rst

 image:: ../images/after-notebook-login.png

-Next, choose a name for your collection.
-If you are doing a notebook, the private and public fields aren't relevant - everything is private to you.

-image:: ../images/new-collection.png

-You'll be taken to your new collection, which doesn't have any workflows.

-image:: ../images/new-collection.png

-You can click on the button to create a workflow to create one.
+Next, click on the button to create a new workflow.
 The next form will provide input fields for all arguments provided by your Snakemake installation.
 You can select the blue buttons at the top (they are always at the top) to jump to a section, and see the command being previewed at the bottom.